-In 2018, the French tax authority opened an audit of the tax returns of HSBC Leasing (France) for the years 2015 and 2016 and this was subsequently extended to cover the years 2018 and 2019.
+In 2018, the French tax authority opened an audit of the tax returns of HSBC Leasing (France) for the years 2015 and 2016 and this was subsequently extended in 2019 and 2020 to cover the years 2018 and 2019.
 The French tax authorities have reassessed the tax treatment of provisions related to aircraft leasing transactions.
 During 2022, HSBC Leasing (France) continued to dispute these reassessments.
-A provision corresponding to the best estimate of the risk is recorded the balance sheet date and is unchanged from the prior period.
+A provision corresponding to the best estimate of the risk was recognised at 31 December 2018 and has been reviewed at subsequent balance sheet dates.
+No changes were made to this provision at 31 December 2022.